 There.
 Now you have service for two homes under the same electricity plan agreement.

 Important note: Most providers will allow you to have two houses under the same electricity plan contract for up to 60 days.
-Make sure you discuss the timing of your move out with the representative.
+Make sure you discuss the timing of your move out with the electricity company representative.

-You should also make sure to follow step one at the top of this article.
 If you have a mediocre electricity rate, or a plan that’s not working for you, there’s no reason to transfer the contract.
 Moving is an immediate out of your electricity contract.
 Take advantage of the opportunity to shop for a new electricity plan.